10 Ways to Boost your Craft Business’s Sales in Slow Months

 You may even consider creating a DIY version of your product.

-Package all the materials need to make your most popular item and write clear instructions for each step.
+Package the materials needed to make your most popular item and write clear instructions for each step.
 Sell the materials, and step-by-step guide as a DIY kit.

 6) Attract new social media followers when you’re not selling

-Social media is a lot more fun when you’re not trying to sell something.
-And social media users are a lot more interested in non-promotional content.
+Social media is more fun when you’re not trying to sell something.
+And social media users are more interested in non-promotional content.

 Non-promotional content may not result in immediate sales but you may gain new fans, followers, or subscribers because of it.
 That will come in handy when you are ready to start selling again.

 Plus, you will have built trust with new followers because your posts aren’t all about selling your handmade products.
-They’ll see that you provide quality content and that you really get them.
+They’ll see that you provide quality content and that you understand their interests.

 Let’s say I sell winter hats and my brand appeals to the outdoorsman/woman.
 During the summer my target market may be going out for hikes, looking for great outdoor spots to visit, or planning camping trips.
 So instead of trying to show them my warm winter hats, I may share content such as: